UCL/scikit-surgerydocker/.docs/source/basic_commands.rst

 Delete Container
 ^^^^^^^^^^^^^^^^
-To delete a container
+To remove/delete a container

 .. code:: bash

     # To find the ID of the container to delete
     docker ps -a
     # To delete the container
-    docker rmi -f <container_ID>
+    docker rm -f <container_ID>

 Delete all Containers